opensource-observer/oso/apps/docs/docs/integrate/python-notebooks.md

 ## Sharing Analysis

-Once you have completed your analysis, you can share it with the community by submitting a PR to the [insights repo](https://github.com/opensource-observer/insights).
+Once you have completed your analysis, share it with the community by submitting a PR to the [insights repo](https://github.com/opensource-observer/insights).

 If you have ideas for analysis that you would like to see or receive help on, please [open an issue](https://github.com/opensource-observer/insights/issues) and tag one of the maintainers.